ondrej-nemec/TOTI/README.md

 [![](https://jitpack.io/v/ondrej-nemec/TOTI.svg)](https://jitpack.io/#ondrej-nemec/TOTI)
 [![MIT License](http://img.shields.io/badge/license-MIT-green.svg) ](https://github.com/ondrej-nemec/TOTI/blob/master/LICENSE)

 TOTI - **T**ip **O**f **T**he **I**ceberg - is Java web framework.
 Provide HTTP(S) interface between users and your Java application.
 With TOTI you can create Rest API, generate HTML pages from templates or just web server (like f.e.
-Apache but begging)
+Apache but begging).

 Main purpose of this framework is create GUI for java servers f.e. in Industry 4.0 or IoT.
+And is prepared for easy embedded into desktop applications.
 TOTI framework can be used as MVC framework (like Symfony or Nette in PHP, or ASP.NET in C#) but **this is not main purpose**.

 * [Include in your project](#include-in-your-project)
 * [Get started](#get-started)